elliehoward/simple_vapor_server/README.md

 Vapor requires Swift 3, and the latest version of Xcode (Right now that’s 8 beta.)

 If you still have not [downloaded and installed XCode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12), do so now.
-As I said before, after downloading, open XCode to install it.
-(This may take awhile).
+As I said before, when it has finished downloading, open XCode to install it.
+(This may take a while).

 When XCode has finished installing, open your terminal and type: